Our winter traditions

 5 Eurail colleagues share winter tips from their home countries

 Winter in Europe brings cold days and long nights, with some northerly towns not seeing the sun for weeks.
 But it’s not all darkness and gloom.
-Europeans have had centuries to craft the perfect winter survival kit of traditions, festivals and meals.
+Europeans have spent centuries crafting the perfect winter survival kit of traditions, festivals, and meals.
 There are big holidays like Christmas and New Year celebrated across the continent, but also quirks and surprises more numerous than Europe's countries and languages.
 We asked our diverse Eurail team to tell us how their home countries endure and enjoy the winter season.

 Theo | England

 The Christmas countdown in south-west England begins as soon as Halloween has snuffed it.
 On November 1, Costa Coffee release their Christmas specials, and we eagerly await the John Lewis Christmas advert, which is basically an Oscar-worthy movie.